synapticielfactory/es_analytics/README.md

 }
 ```

-Then we need a second update to diffrentiate existing customer from new one's
+Then we need a second update to differentiate existing customer from new one's

 ```json
 POST es-invoices/_update_by_query?wait_for_completion=false